johan456789/tdm-via-ssh/README.md

 * create alias (by pasting into ~/.bash_profile)

   - username: the user you're logging into iMac
-  - hostname: the iMac's name (run `hostname` in Mac's terminal to get it)
+  - hostname: the iMac's name (run `hostname` in iMac's terminal to get it)
   - after adding the below code, `source ~/.bash_profile` to take effect

   ```bash